63°F

 “If access to original Court Records would result in disclosure of information which is confidential, jeopardizes the security of the records, or is otherwise impractical, copies, redacted copies, or other appropriate formats may be produced for inspection,” the policy said.

-Some suspects’ last names were redacted by the court for one arrest report, about a $250,000 jewel theft, despite the fact that all of them facing charges in publicly filed court cases.
+Some suspects’ last names were redacted by the court for one arrest report, about a $250,000 jewel theft, despite the fact that all of them were facing charges in publicly filed court cases.

 For another case, in which a man was accused of a series of burglaries, the court redacted the city and state where he lived in an arrest report, as well as large blocks of what appear to have been evidence photos.

-When a woman named Kiera McCall was arrested on suspicion of second-degree murder for her baby’s fentanyl-related death, the court redacted the location of her apartment and the name of her son.
+When a woman named Kiera McCall was arrested on suspicion of second-degree murder in her baby’s fentanyl-related death, the court redacted the location of her apartment and the name of her son.
 The Metropolitan Police Department provided that information a day later.

-Gurley said declined to comment on specific examples.
+Gurley declined to comment on specific examples.

 “Privacy rights of the litigants”